Velocidex/velociraptor-docs/content/docs/overview/support/_index.md

 (e.g. a 0.6.2 server communicating with a 0.6.2 client).

-Nevertheless we do attempt to achieve compatibility between the latest version of the server and the last 2 versions of the clients, however this is done on a best effort basis.
+Nevertheless we do attempt to achieve compatibility between the latest version of the server and recent clients, however this is done on a best effort basis.
 Usually compatibility issues surface in the following ways:

 1. The newer server may contain artifacts that reference functionality not present in the older clients - therefore they are unable to